-The upper bound obtained in previous section cannot be evaluated directly as it depends on the distribution of the data, which is in general assumed unknown in learning problems.
-Furthermore, in most cases, $W_{\ERM}$ does not have a closed-form solution, but obtained by using an optimization algorithm.
-In this section, we study the class of optimization algorithms that iteratively update its optimization variable based on both source $S$ and target dataset $S^\prime$.
-The upper bound derived in this section are useful in the sense that the bound can be easily calculated if the relative learning parameters are given.
+The upper bound obtained in the previous section cannot be evaluated directly as it depends on the distribution of the data, which is, in general, assumed unknown in learning problems.
+Furthermore, in most cases, $W_{\ERM}$ does not have a closed-form solution but is obtained using an optimization algorithm.
+In this section, we study the class of optimization algorithms that iteratively update its optimization variable based on both source $S$ and target dataset $S'$.
+The upper bound derived in this section is useful in the sense that the bound can be easily calculated if the relative learning parameters are given.
 Specifically, the hypothesis $W$ is represented by the optimization variable of the optimization algorithm, and we use $W(t)$ to denote the variable at iteration $t$.
-In particular, we consider the following noisy gradient descent algorithm
+In particular, we consider the following noisy iterative algorithm:

 where $W(t)$ is initialized to be $W(0) \in \mathcal{W}$ arbitrarily, $\nabla\hat{L}_{\alpha}$ denotes the gradient of $\hat{L}_{\alpha}$ with respect to $W$, and $n(t)$ can be any noises with the mean value of $0$ and variance of $\sigma^2_tI_d \in \mathbb{R}^d$.
 A typical example is $n(t) \sim \mathcal{N}(0,\sigma^2_tI_d)$.